Hylozoic/hylo-node/README.md

 PROTOCOL=http
-ROLLBAR_SERVER_TOKEN= # don't log errors to Rollbar SENDWITHUS_KEY=test_... # you can set up a SendWithUs API key to return valid responses but send no email
+ROLLBAR_SERVER_TOKEN= # don't log errors to Rollbar SENDWITHUS_KEY=test_... # you can set up a SendWithUs API key to return valid responses but send no email MAILGUN_EMAIL_SALT=FFFFAAAA123456789 MAILGUN_DOMAIN=mg.hylo.com PLAY_APP_SECRET=quxgrault12345678
 ```

+(Without the above Mailgun values, you'll see a failing test in the suite.)
 Since the test database was created above, `npm test` should work at this point.

 ### creating and running database migrations